dinoradulovic/k8s-create-flux-cd/README.md

 ## Setting up Automated Image Deploymnents

-Besides keeping our cluster in sync with Git repository, Flux can also do automatic image updates to the repository, after we build our image.
+Besides keeping the cluster in sync with Git repository, FluxCD can also do automatic image updates to the git repository, after the image is built and pushed to image repository.

 It monitors the specified image repository for changes, and it updates kubernetes manifest files in the Git repo, which triggers the syncing process between the cluster and the repo.

 For that purpose, it's necessary to create following [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):
-- ImageRepository - to tell which image registry to monitor
+- ImageRepository - to tell Flux which image registry to monitor
-- ImagePolicy - to tell which tagging policy is used so it can figure out the last image
+- ImagePolicy - to tell Flux which tagging policy is used so it can figure out the last image
-- ImageUpdateAutomation - to tell which Git repository to write image updates to
+- ImageUpdateAutomation - to tell Flux which Git repository to write image updates to